What is Hawkeye malware?

 However, the most commonly used distribution method is email phishing, the same as ransomware, where the malware is distributed as a malicious attachment, usually a Microsoft Word document.
 The technique is used by different malware, including Ursnif and Raccoon.
 Known phishing campaigns usually revolve around notifications regarding an issue with a real product, quotation requests, payment orders, or random or personal, disturbing topics aimed at tricking the victim into downloading the attachment.

 In most cases, the Microsoft Office opens the document with a warning, and Hawkeye displays a message prompting to enable editing.
 Thus, the user must interact with to make the trojan start the execution process.
 However, in some other cases, the malware uses Microsoft Office exploits, allowing Hawkeye to start the execution without any user interaction.

 How to detect Hawkeye using ANY.RUN?

-This malware creates files that allow analysts to say for sure that this is Hawkeye.
+Some versions of this malware create files that allow analysts to say for sure that this is Hawkeye.
 First, click on the malicious process in the process tree and then click the "More info" button.
-Then on the upper-right corner of the "Events" panel, switch from "Friendly" to "Raw."
+Then, in the upper-right corner of the "Events" panel, switch from "Friendly" to "Raw."
 Now you see all operations with files that were performed by a chosen process.
 Often, this malware family tries to create files with "Reborn" in their names.
 And based on that type, you can determine that it is Hawkeye.

 Figure 5: Files created by Hawkeye

 Carrying extremely advanced anti-evasion techniques and robust info-stealing functionality, Hawkeye presents a danger to corporations and individuals all around the globe.
 Unfortunately, the distribution of malware as a service allows even non-technically savvy cybercriminals to set up effective attack campaigns, contributing to the overall popularity of the virus.

 Furthermore, Hawkeye trojan uses a set of special techniques to complicate the analysis and trick automated analysis services and confuse the development of countermeasures.

 However, interactive analysis services like ANY.RUN gives researchers the ability to examine malware even as elusive as Hawkeye is and conduct effective studies.